 A consistently excellent program selection fused with major international artists, directors, and designers has won acclaim for the company locally, nationally and internationally.
-Austin Opera productions consistently garner praise for production value, vocal artistry, set design and the leadership of The Sarah and Ernest Butler Artistic Director and Principal Conductor, Richard Buckley.
+Austin Opera productions consistently garner praise for production value, vocal artistry, and set design.
 Internationally known singers such as, Carol Vaness, Greer Grimsley, Lyubov Petrova, Stephen Costello, Lise Lindstrom, and Sandra Piques Eddy have all graced the opera stage and delighted Austin audiences.

 Austin Opera is committed to maintaining the highest standards of artistic integrity.
 Works from previous seasons include Jake Heggie’s “Dead Man Walking,” Mozart’s “The Magic Flute,” Rodriguez’s “La Curandera,” Puccini’s “La Bohème,” Verdi’s “La Traviata,” and Puccini’s “Turandot.”
 The artistry and musical excellence for which Austin Opera is known continues in the company’s performance home, The Joe R. and Teresa Long Center for the Performing Arts and its acoustically noteworthy Dell Hall.